 Excluded are train paths that the railway undertaking was only able to use with a delay (or with a increase in delay) of more than 10 minutes in connection with infrastructural defects to the railway infrastructure belonging to the Hoofddorp - Rotterdam West and Barendrecht - Belgian border high-speed lines, or was not able to use as a result of the nonavailability of any part of the high-speed network or the connecting main railway infrastructure as referred to in Section 3(2)(a) HSL Levy Decree 2015.
-Also excluded are paths used by the titleholder for work to be carried out on or on the main railway network at the direction of the network manager or for the management of the main railway network, as referred to in Section 3(1)(c) HSL Levy Decree 2015.
+Also excluded are paths used by the titleholder for work to be carried out on or on the main railway network, as referred to in Section 3(1)(c) HSL Levy Decree 2015.